A view of the Rosendale Trestle from above

 While the South County Trailway goes directly through the downtowns of two villages (Ardsley and Elmsford) the immediate areas surrounding the trailway are still industrial and you’ll need to ride around (on busy roads with no shoulders) to find that Dunkin Donuts with the bathroom or that pizza shop for lunch.
 Ardsley is particularly tricky since the only access point to the Village is through a school bus depot and it’s a tangle of roads to get to the main part of town.

 The North County Trailway does a little better in terms of taking you through downtown areas with restrooms and lunch places.
-The old Briarcliff Manor train station was converted into a library, and it is a great stop for a bathroom break (but there are no stores).
+The old Briarcliff Manor train station was converted into a library, and it is a great stop for a bathroom break.
+There is also a connecting path to the Village’s commercial district.
 Further up the line, Millwood has convenience stores, a deli and a supermarket.
 But perhaps the easiest towns for services are Yorktown Heights and Mahopac since the trail goes right through the center of those places.
 Yorktown Heights is one of the few places left where an old train station building remains.
-The local chamber of commerce has also placed maps of the town along the trail to help you find nearby services while also telling you about Yorktown’s other attractions.
-While there are many choices here, it helps to know where to go since the town is mostly a cluster of suburban shopping centers, many of which have substantial vacancies.
+While there are many choices here, it helps to know where to go since the town is mostly a cluster of suburban shopping centers.
 Finding a restroom here is also tricky.
 Mahopac also has a lot of choices as well as another library right along the trail (another great restroom stop).
 Food choices in both towns are good, particularly if you like pizza.
 You get pizza that’s the real deal in these towns, although no pizza shops are directly along the trail.

 From Mahopac and north you are on the Putnam Trailway.
 Although the entire corridor is a relatively flat rail trail, the Putnam Trailway has some of the steeper grades.
 But you will be rewarded by going through some very densely wooded areas with tall trees that burst into color in the fall.
 You will also get to experience a number of tall bridges as well as a causeway that goes across a reservoir.
 North of Mahopac you’ll go through Carmel, more or less through the center of town, but not always super close to businesses.
 And again, there are no restrooms along the trail.

-The trailway ends unceremoniously in the Village of Brewster across from Miggins Screw Products and the entrance to the Metro-North rail yard for the Harlem Line.
+The trailway ends unceremoniously in the Village of Brewster, near an entrance to the Metro-North rail yard for the Harlem Line.
 To get to downtown Brewster (and the train station) you will have to ride over a steep hill and then on a busy road to reach the center of the village.
 There are a number of restaurants and stores here.
 The Brewster train station also has a restroom, but it is often out of order, so don’t count on it.

 While the Sussex Branch trail is generally flat, thanks to the fact that it was once the Sussex Branch line of the former Erie Lackawana Railroad, it has its “ups and downs” in terms of conditions and maintenance.
 The trail is not paved, and can have lots of puddles, mud and flooding if it has recently rained.
 In autumn, this trail is a spectacular tunnel of color, but that also means that there are leaves on the trail obscuring rocks.
 No matter when you go, make sure you show up with a mountain bike or a hybrid bike.
 Take your time and go slow.
 There’s no need for speed and it’s better to relax and enjoy the quiet solitude.
 The generally tough conditions of this trail help keep it quiet, and you may go long distances without seeing another cyclist.